 Based on current Utah law, all individuals-including school employees-who know or reasonably believe or suspect that a child has been neglected, or physically or sexually abused, must immediately notify the nearest police officer, law enforcement agency, or Department of Child and Family Protective Services (DCFS).
-Reporting suspected abuse/neglect to a principal, supervisor, school nurse or school psychologist does not satisfy the school employee's personal duty to report to law enforcement or DCFS.
+Child Abuse/Neglect Hotline: If you suspect child abuse or neglect is occurring, call the 24/7 intake line: 1-855-323-3237.
+If the child is in immediate danger call 911 first.
+Referrals may also be emailed to dcfsintake@utah.gov however, it may take up to a week for a response.
+Other numbers that are listed include: Child Abuse/Neglect: 1-855-323-3237; Domestic Violence LINKline: 1-800-897-LINK (5465); and Vulnerable Adult Abuse: 1-800-371-7897.
+Merely reporting suspected abuse/neglect to a principal, supervisor, school nurse or school psychologist does not satisfy the school employee's personal duty to report to law enforcement or DCFS.

 All reports to the Utah Division of Child and Family Services remain strictly confidential.
 Any person making a report in good faith is immune from liability.
 Once a report is received, the case is assigned a priority depending on the seriousness of the abuse and the danger to the child.
 It is not the responsibility of those reporting suspected abuse to personally investigate or prove abuse/neglect.
 It is not the responsibility of the person who is reporting the suspected abuse/neglect to determine whether the child is in need of protection.
 Investigations are the responsibility of the DCFS and local police.